tekliner/another-test-devops-task/README.md

 ## How to Test

-To verify that the task is finished correctly, you need to be sure that the python job is writing logs to the Postgres database and this information is still available after Postgres pod restart.
+To verify that the task is finished correctly, you need to be sure that the python job is writing logs to the Postgres database and this information is still available after Postgres pod deletion.
 You can execute into PG pod and check the logs table in testdb database.

 ### Tips